adaptive-democracy/hopeful-path/talks/talk.everything.md

 # answers these questions

-- why do we need Persistent Democracy?<br>
+- why do we need Adaptive Democracy?<br>
   *(most global problems are coordination problems)*
-- what is Persistent Democracy, and how does it work?<br>
+- what is Adaptive Democracy, and how does it work?<br>
   *(continuous voting and efficient and flexible direct democracy)*
 - how can we actually make it happen?<br>
-  *(build tools, then persistently democratic parties and cooperatives)*
+  *(build tools, then adaptively democratic parties and cooperatives)*
 - why should Effective Altruists be especially interested?<br>
   *(research could be high impact)*<br>
   *(bootstrapping cooperatives could be massively scalable)*

 ---

-# Persistent Democracy
+# Adaptive Democracy

 <v-clicks>